Vishal01-Rathore/uber_pro/README.md

 - Extracting Insights
 - Data Visualisation (Power BI)
 - Report Building (Word)

+## The questions I have Answered -

-## Tools we have used in this project -
+## Tools I used in this project -
 - Excel
 - Sql
 - Power bi